stellarlin/Triplanar_Maping_for_Blender/README.md

 In the panel, there will be a dropdown menu labeled Type.
 This is where you can select the kind of texture you want to apply to your object.
 5. Select a Texture Type
 6. The Type dropdown menu offers several texture options:
-	  * **None**: No texture is applied.
 	  * **Image**: Allows you to use an external image file as a texture.
 	  * **Noise**: Generates a procedural noise texture.
 	  * Voronoi: Uses the Voronoi pattern, great for creating cellular textures.
 	  * **Waves**: Applies a wave-based texture.
 	  * **Magic**: Applies a magic-like texture.
-5. Adjust the material settings to your preference.
-6. Optionally, reset settings to defaults as needed.
+5. Adjust the material settings to your preference or reset settings to defaults.
 7. Click the 'Apply' button to apply the material to the selected objects.
 8. After applying, modify the material in the `Material Settings > Surface` if needed.